Premier Badminton League: Seasons

-First Season (Season 1)
+Season 1

 In 2016, the league was renamed from Indian Badminton League to Premier Badminton League, and still followed same format.
 This first season of the PBL started on 2 January 2016 and concluded on 17 January 2016.
 The four teams to proceed to the semi-finals were Delhi Dashers, Chennai Smashers, Awadhe Warriors and Mumbai Rockets.
 Delhi beat Chennai 4-3 and Mumbai Rockets beat Awadhe Warriors 3–1 to proceed to the final.
 Delhi Dashers won the tournament after beating Mumbai Rockets 4–3.